-License and other revenues for the year ended December 31, 2023 was \$3.5 million, as compared to \$1.4 million for the same period of 2022.
-The revenues in both periods mainly result from clinical milestones achieved under a sublicense agreement we entered into with Taysha Gene Therapies in October 2020 relating to an investigational AAV-based gene therapy for Rett syndrome.
-In 2022, there was also \$0.3 million in revenue consisting of the recognition of deferred revenue related to grants for the ABO-102 and ABO-101 development programs.
+License and other revenues for the year ended December 31, 2024 was nil, as compared to \$3.5 million for the same period of 2023.
+There was no license or other revenue in 2024 as no clinical development milestones were met in 2024.
+The revenue in 2023 consists of revenue resulting from achieving clinical development milestones achieved under a sublicense agreement we entered into with Taysha Gene Therapies in October 2020 relating to an investigational AAV-based gene therapy for Rett syndrome.